So You Hate Your Friend's Fiance - Now What?

 It's important to be honest with yourself about why you don't like your friends partner.
 If his personality is just one that doesn't vibe with you, then forever hold your peace.
 The reality is that *most* of us wouldn't want to date our friend's partners.
 And that's actually a good thing.

-If she likes his loud jokes or the way he is always snapping his gum then more power to her.
+If your friend likes his loud jokes or the way he is always snapping his gum, then more power to her.
 Just be glad that you aren't the one marrying him and don't let your annoyance get in the way of celebrating with your bestie.
 And put in a little more effort with her groom to be - maybe you both love the same baseball team or grew up in the same neighborhood.
 Finding some common ground will help you keep your cool when his annoying habits pop up.

 You're Feeling Jealous